Denver's African-American Heritage

 The Mile High City and its outlying areas are home to three impressive museums centered on African-American history and culture, as well as several other fascinating landmarks.

 3091 California St.

 For decades, Hollywood westerns depicted a Wild West that was populated almost entirely by white people.
-The Black American West Museum puts this myth to rest permanently by highlighting the prominent role Blacks played in the settlement of Colorado as miners, soldiers, homesteaders, schoolteachers, ranchers, blacksmiths, cowboys, lawmen and more.
-This fascinating museum, located in the former home of Colorado's first Black woman doctor, hosts countless photographs, artifacts and interactive exhibits that tell the story of the Wild West through a different lens.
-One of the Black American West Museum's most intriguing exhibits focuses on Dearfield, a once-bustling Black pioneer town, founded in 1910 near Greeley, Colorado.
-Dearfield is now a ghost town, but the museum owns a good portion of the site, and offers informative tours of this eye-opening part of African American pioneer history.
+The Black American West Museum puts this myth to rest permanently by highlighting the prominent role blacks played in the settlement of Colorado as miners, soldiers, homesteaders, schoolteachers, ranchers, blacksmiths, cowboys, lawmen and more.
+This fascinating museum, located in the former home of Colorado's first black woman doctor, hosts countless photographs, artifacts and interactive exhibits that tell the story of the Wild West through a different lens.
+One of the Black American West Museum's most intriguing exhibits focuses on Dearfield, a once-bustling black pioneer town, founded in 1910 near Greeley, Colo.
+Dearfield is now a ghost town, but the museum owns a good portion of the site, and offers informative tours of this eye-opening part of African-American pioneer history.
 Contact the museum for details.